timehop/docker-cloud-terminator/README.md

 The "Deploy to Cloud" button above may be used to quickly get up and running.
 Refer to the comments in `docker-cloud.yml` for configuration details.

+## Prerequisites

+This service expects EC2 instances to be tagged with `Docker-Cloud-UUID`.
+To deploy BYOH nodes with this tag, we use [docker-cloud-startup](https://github.com/timehop/docker-cloud-startup).

 ## Why

 When using BYOH nodes, Docker Cloud has no system for inspecting and terminating nodes that become "Unreachable".
 This is a solution for that problem.